DAI 2026 · Hong Kong8th International Conference on Distributed AIHong Kong · Nov 29 - Dec 2, 2026

 Accepted AI Paper Track submissions will be showcased during DAI 2026.
 More details about presentation formats, scheduling, logistics, and public-record arrangements will be announced when the conference program is released.

-Accepted submissions will be presented at the conference as oral presentations, spotlight presentations, posters, live-agent demonstrations, or other formats determined by the program committee.
-At least one accountable human contributor for each accepted submission must register for the conference and be present for the work.
+Accepted submissions may be presented as oral presentations, spotlight presentations, posters, live agent demonstrations, recorded demos, panels, moderated discussions, or other formats determined by the program committee.
+At least one human author for each accepted submission must register for the conference and be present for the work.
+The presenting human author is responsible for communication, compliance, presentation logistics, moderation, and technical fallback.

 Call · 09